 - a.
-The SSO Community provides a trained, experienced, properly licensed, and credentialed pool of merchant marine naval officers to supplement the manning of the surge sealift fleet in times of war or national emergency.
+The SSO community provides a trained, experienced, properly licensed, and credentialed pool of merchant marine naval officers to supplement the manning of the surge sealift fleet in times of war or national emergency.
 The SSO Community has two separate but equal career progression tracks: (1) SELRES and (2) Individual Ready Reserve (IRR).
 Both tracks provide fully qualified officers for consideration by the board. - b.
-The SSO program has the only managed and funded IRR Community with a mission in the Navy Reserve.
+The SSO program has the only managed and funded IRR community with a mission in the Navy Reserve.
 IRR officers are often limited in their ability to participate due to civilian merchant marine careers that require them to be at sea for extended periods.
-Their reserve participation requirement is 12 days of ADT each fiscal year and the fitness report for the period is often not observed.
+Their reserve participation requirement is 12 days of ADT each fiscal year.
+Fitness reports during this period should be, but are not required to be, observed.
 Favorable consideration should be given to these officers based on their civilian mariner leadership, experience, credentials, and licenses. - c.
-The best qualified officers will maintain their proficiency at sea with meaningful underway experience within the last three years.
-A successful track record of sustained superior performance and increasing scope of responsibilities in reserve leadership positions and maritime related active-duty assignments indicating potential to succeed is valued.
-Favorable consideration should be given to officers who: demonstrate leadership during challenging mobilization, Active-Duty for Operational Support (ADOS), recall, or extended Active-Duty for Training (ADT) assignments; complete advanced education; or, demonstrate civilian maritime leadership experience/subject matter expertise.
+The best qualified officers should maintain their proficiency at sea with meaningful underway experience within the last three years and demonstrate a successful track record of sustained superior performance with an increasing scope of responsibilities in reserve leadership positions and maritime related active duty assignments.
+Favorable consideration should be given to officers who: demonstrate leadership during challenging mobilization, Active-Duty for Operational Support

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - d.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (ADOS), recall, or extended Active-Duty for Training (ADT) assignments; complete advanced or joint education; demonstrate civilian maritime leadership experience/subject matter expertise or are engaged in long-term support of SSOF community management. - d.
 Merit reorder slides guide the following discussion: SSOs serve as Deck Officers or Engineering Officers, in the Individual Ready Reserve (IRR) and as SELRES.
-Officers who have a proven track record of performance either through upgrading their license while working in the maritime industry, or through demonstrated leadership within their community and across a variety of commands and hold a license commensurate with rank, should be considered for merit reorder. - e.
+Officers who have a proven track record of performance either through upgrading their license while working in the maritime industry, or through demonstrated leadership within their community and across a variety of commands should be considered for merit reorder. - e.
 Fully qualified officers will have an SSO warfare qualification listed as a special qualification in the Officer Summary Record (OSR) as: SSO WARFARE. - f.
 Fully qualified officers will also have a United States Coast Guard (USCG) Merchant Mariner Credential (MMC).
 MMCs are documented as AQDs in the OSR as a special qualification.
-A MMC renewal or upgrade that has been approved by the USCG, but not issued, is to be considered as valid with supporting documentation from the USCG. - (1) The best qualified officers will have an advanced USCG MMC (categories (a), (b), and (c) below) commensurate with rank.
+A MMC renewal or upgrade that has been approved by the USCG, but not issued, is to be considered as valid with supporting documentation from the USCG. - (1) The best qualified officers will have an advanced USCG MMC (categories (a), (b), and (c) below).
 Category (a) is the most valued (e.g., Master or Chief Engineer).
 Attainment or maintenance of an advanced MMC demonstrates operational and leadership ability as a professional mariner indicating greater potential to succeed in all phases of ship operations.
-From senior to junior, MMCs and their corresponding AQD short titles, as listed as special qualifications in the OSR, are: - (a) Master (MASTER) or Chief Engineer (STM CHENG, MTR CHENG, GT CHENG); - (b) Chief Mate (DO CH MATE) or First Assistant Engineer (STM 1ST ASST, MTR 1ST ASST, GT 1ST ASST); - (c) Second Mate (DO SECMATE) or Second Assistant Engineer (STM 2ND ASST, MTR 2ND ASST, GT 2ND ASST); and, - (d) Third Mate (DO THRDMATE) or Third Assistant Engineer (STM 3RD ASST, MTR 3RD ASST, GT 3RD ASST). - (2) SELRES officers should be given favorable consideration for a valid Standards of Training, Certification, and Watchkeeping endorsement on their MMC.
+From senior to junior, MMCs and their corresponding AQD short titles, as listed as special qualifications in the OSR, are: - (a) Master (MASTER) or Chief Engineer (STM CHENG, MTR CHENG, GT CHENG); - (b) Chief Mate (DO CH MATE) or First Assistant Engineer (STM 1ST ASST, MTR 1ST ASST, GT 1ST ASST); - (c) Second Mate (DO SECMATE) or Second Assistant Engineer (STM 2ND ASST, MTR 2ND ASST, GT 2ND ASST); and, - (d) Third Mate (DO THRDMATE) or Third Assistant Engineer (STM 3RD ASST, MTR 3RD ASST, GT 3RD ASST).